 Different trophic markers have long been used to investigate the trophic niche of marine benthic invertebrates (e.g., Blanchet-Aurigny et al., 2015; Cresson et al., 2016; Dubois and Colombo, 2014) and to describe the origin of assimilated particulate organic matter (hereafter OM) (Ke et al., 2017; Lavaud et al., 2018; Liénart et al., 2017).
-As mentioned earlier, carbon and nitrogen stable isotopes (SI) are broadly used used to infer trophic niche of consumers (Fry and Sherr, 1984; Layman et al., 2012).
-Classically, nitrogen isotope ratio informs about the trophic position of a species and carbon isotope ratio reflects the origin of assimilated food sources (e.g., continental vs. oceanic).
+Carbon and nitrogen stable isotopes (SI) are broadly used to infer trophic niche of consumers (Fry and Sherr, 1984; Layman et al., 2012).
+Classically, nitrogen isotope ratio informs about the trophic position of a species and carbon isotope ratio reflects the origin of assimilated food sources (e.g., continental vs. oceanic, benthic vs. planktonic).
 In coastal ecosystems, the diet of most of benthic primary consumers is composed of a mixture of OM from various origins (phytoplankton, macroalgae, continental detritus, zooplankton, etc) which are often difficult to disentangle with isotopes of only two elements, namely carbon and nitrogen.
-This diversity of food sources implies that complementary trophic markers are relevant to complement SI intel (Majdi et al., 2018).
-For instance, pigment analyses have been widely used to study community composition of microscopic primary producers in the water column or in the sediment, since some pigments are specific of clades of algae (Brotas and Plante-Cuny, 2003; Roy et al., 2011).
-To a lesser extent, fatty acid compositions can be also specific of group of organisms, such as diatoms, bacteria, copepods or vascular plants, (Dalsgaard et al., 2003; Kelly and Scheibling, 2012).
+This diversity of food sources implies that complementary trophic markers are relevant to complement SI informations (Majdi et al., 2018).
+For instance, pigment analyses have been widely used to study community composition of microscopic primary producers in the water column or in the sediment, since some pigments are specific to clades of algae (Brotas and Plante-Cuny, 2003; Roy et al., 2011).
+To a lesser extent, fatty acid (FA) compositions can be also specific of group of organisms, such as diatoms, bacteria, copepods or vascular plants (Dalsgaard et al., 2003; Kelly and Scheibling, 2012).
+FA represents the building stock of most lipid forms.
+They are energy reserves (neutral lipids) but also key structural component of cell membranes (polar lipids).
+In molluscs as for C. fornicata, such lipids storages are essential for larval development and during mature ontogenic stages for gonadal development (Desloup Paoli et Heral, 1986; Leroy et al., 2013).
+Contrary to polar lipids, FA incorporated in the neutral fraction are directly mobilized and reflect more closely the FA composition of the diet (Langdon and Waldock, 1981; Jezyk and Penicnak, 1966; Fernandez-Reiriz et al. 2015; Waldock and Nascimento, 1979).
+Extracting FA from this specific class of lipids and from a tissue with a rapid turnover (e.g., digestive gland, gonad) allows assessing rapid changes in the diet (McCutchan et al., 2003).
 Recently, the combined use of SI, FA and pigments improved our understanding of trophic pathways from the sources of particulate OM to benthic primary consumers (Lavaud et al., 2018; Majdi et al., 2018).

-In this study, we investigated the trophic niche of C. fornicata and quantified intra-specific diet shift associated with ontogenic behavior changes (i.e., motile male to sessile female).
-For this purpose, we conducted a field survey and characterized potential OM sources by their SI, FA and pigments compositions and inferred their assimilation in C. fornicata tissues using both SI and FA trophic markers.
-Based on previous experimental study in stimulated microphytobenthic biofilm in C. fornicata beds (Androuin et al., 2018), we expect ontogenic trophic shift to happen within stacks, with a higher contribution of biofilm to motile males than to sessile males and females.
+In this study, we investigated the extent of the trophic niche of C. fornicata and hypothesized that intra-specific differences exist in diet, associated with ontogenic behavior changes (i.e., motile male to sessile female).
+We expected that ontogenic trophic shift happens within stacks of C. fornicata, with a higher contribution of biofilm to motile males than to sessile males and females.
+To test our hypothesis, we conducted a field survey and characterized potential OM sources by their SI, FA and pigments compositions and inferred their assimilation in C. fornicata tissues using both SI and FA trophic markers.

 2. Materials and methods